-Regular, slim and tapered cuts: very distinct styles
+Regular, slim, and tapered cuts: distinct styles

 Understanding the lines of jeans